teamdandelion/polysome/notes.md

 ## 12.28.23

-- I got a "polysome v1" working, which Alchi suggested calling "currents".
+- I got a "polysome v1" working, which Alchemi suggested calling "currents".
   - There are just motes, spawning and collecting and streaming together
   - Added some QOL features like zooming in a little, and always using the full window for rendering
   - It feels pretty perf bound atm